Early registration discount

-*For the summer term students who are rising sophomores (grade 10 or the equivalent) or have graduated from high school this year are eligible to attend.
+*For the summer term, students who are rising sophomores (grade 10 or the equivalent) or have graduated from high school this year are eligible to attend.

-How to Register
+How to register

 To register for an Advanced Program Online course, you’ll use our course registration system.
 If you are under 18, your legal parent/guardian must complete the steps to create a student account in the Student Portal, and complete the registration on your behalf.

-Partial scholarships for RISD’s Advanced Program Online may be available for the fall and spring terms to students who demonstrate significant financial need.
+Partial scholarships for RISD’s Advanced Program Online may be available for the fall, spring and summer terms to students who demonstrate significant financial need.
 RISD CE programs do not qualify for federal or state financial aid through the FAFSA.
 Scholarship awards are limited and the amounts vary based on the quantity of qualified applications received.
 When granted, award amounts usually offset a portion of the tuition for a single course only.
 Applicants who have attended RISD CE courses or who have applied for scholarships in a/the previous semester(s) must be in good standing with RISD CE.

 Questions?
-Please contact the RISD CE Office at 401 454-6200 or email@example.com.
+Contact the RISD CE Office at 401 454-6200 or email@example.com.

 Rhode Island School of Design Continuing Education attempts to make its classes, programs, events and services accessible by providing reasonable and appropriate accommodations.
 The office of Disability Support Services (DSS) assists students who have cognitive (learning), psychological, physical, and chronic medical disabilities.
 Requests for accommodations should be made at the time of registration.
 Arrangements for all accommodations requested less than two weeks before the start of the program/course(s) cannot be guaranteed, and many accommodations take time to arrange.
 It is in your best interest to make your formal requests as early as possible to ensure accommodations are in place prior to the start of the program/course(s).
 Failure to do so might limit our ability to meet your needs.